OctoPrint/octoprint.org/trademark-rules/index.md

 # 7. Legal action

-Gina Häußge reserves the right to take legal action in order to prevent an individual or company from continuing to use the OctoPrint brand name if they are using it in a way that violates any of these General Conditions or if, in general, she considers said use to impact negatively upon the brand.
+Gina Häußge reserves the right to take legal action in order to prevent an individual or company from continuing to use the OctoPrint brand if they are using it in a way that violates any of these General Conditions or if, in general, she considers said use to impact negatively upon the brand.

 ---

-*This document was last updated on May 18th, 2020.*
+*This document was last updated on September 10th, 2020.*